hlvcse/Research-Project-Memory-System-and-Architechture-/README.md

-# Research-Project-Memory-System-and-Architechture-
+# Research Project
-Exploring Issues in Set Based Partitioning from Last-level Cache
+Title: "Exploring Issues in Set Based Partitioning from Last-level Cache".
+-We read various research papers related to partitioning.
+References to those paper you can find in report.
+-We implemented static set-partitioning on LLC(Last level cache) also dynamic set based partitioning on LLC.
+We collect number of  evictions from each set after partioning(set-based).
+We found three limitations in the set based partitioning .
+-Simulator used: champsim